-For new director appointments, candidates are identified via the recommendation of a Board member or management or sourced through JC&C's extensive network of contacts or external search consultants.
+For new director appointments, candidates are externally sourced by executive search consultants.
+Suitable candidates recommended by a Board member or management, or from JC&C's network of contacts, would also be considered.

-The candidates should have the requisite skillsets and experience in one or more of the following competencies: executive leadership and management, experience as director of a public-listed company, strategic/business planning and decision, finance/accounting, risk management, legal/regulatory/public policy, people and organisational change management, innovation or ESG/sustainability, and with experience in Southeast Asia.
+The candidates should have skills and experience in one or more of the following areas: executive leadership and management, experience as director of a publiclisted company, strategic/business planning and decision, finance/ accounting, risk management (including climate-related risks and opportunities), public policy/ regulatory/legal, people and organisational change management, innovation, ESG/sustainability and information technology/digital, and with experience in Southeast Asia.
 Additional factors such as integrity and the ability to make independent and sound decisions will be taken into account.
 Other diversity factors such as gender, age, nationality, ethnicity and geographical background will be considered where appropriate.

-The Corporate Governance Code requires that independent directors make up a majority of the Board where the chairman is not independent.
-To ensure that the majority-independent Board composition is maintained, the candidates should also meet the independence criteria set by the Board if they are being considered for the role of an independent director.
+The Corporate Governance

+Code requires that independent

+directors make up a majority of

+the Board where the chairman is

+not independent.
+To ensure that

+the majority-independent Board

+composition is maintained, the

+candidates should also meet the

+independence criteria set by the

+Board if they are being considered

+for the role of an independent

+director.